The Easiest Sourdough Discard Sandwich Bread Recipe (Dairy-Free)

 - It is the perfect way to use up extra sourdough discard!

-- Made with active dry yeast for a quick and easy sandwich bread.
+- Made with instant yeast for a quick and easy sandwich bread.

 - The bread is sweetened with honey or maple syrup, making it a refined sugar-free recipe.